mengluchu/error_floor_Nyquist/README.md

-sampling error floor for the figure 3 in the paper Nyquist principal for sampling adequacy and uncertainty quantification Gpy_sim for the figure 4 of the paper.
+Codes for the paper Nyquist principal for sampling adequacy and uncertainty quantification in geographical data

+* "sampling error floor" for the figure 3.
+The Test 1
+* "Gpy_sim" for the figure 4 of the paper.
+The Test 1

+*limit_sampling" for figure 5 - 12, the Test 2 using simulated and real-world data.